john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

 'orld'
 ```

-Another really popular tool is `len`, which calculates the number of characters in a string:
+Another really handy tool is `len`, which calculates the number of characters in a string:

 ```python
 >>> len(s1)